rizkidh10/rizkidyah/README.md

 <h2>About Me</h2>

 <p>
-Experienced Administrative and Finance professional with over 6 years of experience in operations, accounts receivable, customer service, production planning, and team leadership.
-Passionate about helping businesses stay organized and efficient while working remotely.
+I help businesses stay organized by delivering reliable administrative, finance, and operational support.
+With over six years of experience in the printing industry, I have managed accounts receivable, customer service, production coordination, COGS calculations, and high-volume administrative tasks with accuracy and efficiency.
+Known for my attention to detail and structured approach, I enjoy creating streamlined processes that allow teams to focus on growing their business.
 </p>

 </section>